april/picoca/README.md

 On each run, NanoCA will generate a keypair and sign an end-entity (leaf) certificate for that keypair.
 The certificate will contain a list of DNS names and/or IP addresses from the command line flags.
-The key and certificate are placed in a new directory whose name is chosen as the first domain name chosen on the command line.
+The key and certificate are placed in the same directory as the root key and certificate, with a file name chosen based upon the first domain name or IP address specified on the command line.
 It will overwrite existing keys and certificates, e.g. for renewals.

 The certificate will have a validity of 366 days, although this can be changed by using the `--lifespan` flag.